Finite temperature quantum noise correlations as a probe for topological helical edge modes: Derivation of thermal noise-like and shot noise-like contributions for chiral edge mode transport for a multiterminal QH sample

-The quantum noise correlation in the presence of chiral edge modes is If the system is in thermal equilibrium at temperature $\mathcal{T}$, the Fermi-Dirac distribution in all the terminals is equal (assuming the chemical potential in each terminal are same), and we denote it by $f(E)$.
+If the system is in thermal equilibrium at temperature $\mathcal{T}$, the Fermi-Dirac distribution in all the terminals is, that (assuming the chemical potential in each terminal are same), and we denote it by $f(E)$.
 Now, the above expression reduces to